Winemaking starts in the vineyards

-We are always looking for the highest possible quality in our grapes.
-Healthy grapes and low yields are very important, but also the critic decision of when the grapes are to be harvested.
+We are always looking for the highest quality in our grapes.
+Healthy grapes and low yields are very important, but also the critic decision of when the grapes should be harvested.
 We are doing precise and careful controls of ripeness.
-We analyze traditional parameters like alcoholic ripeness or the level of sugar and acidity, but we also control the ripeness of the skins, seeds and pulp.
+We analyze traditional parameters like alcoholic ripeness and the level of sugar and acidity, but we also control the ripeness of the skins, seeds and pulp.

 Women Winemakers: Maria Elena and Marta